 Here is a simple chart showing how much water you need for a 3-day emergency:

-Water Prep At Home – You Have More Water than You Think!
+You Already Have More Water than You Think!

 Before you run out and buy a bunch of bottled water, let’s talk about the water that’s already in or near your house: (Let’s call this your ‘Baseline Water’)